uwmisl/Porcupine/README.md

 # Installation guide

 The bulk of this repository consists of jupyter notebooks.
 Installing this repository after downloading it requires running a jupyter notebook server with the listed packages installed.
+Installation of this tool takes just a few minutes; however, installing pytorch, CUDA, and scrappie (which must be compiled manually) can take longer.
 A GPU is highly recommended.

 # Demo & instructions